overtone/emacs-live/packs/user/template-pack/README.md

 ## User Pack Template

-This is a template for your own user pack.
+This is a template for your own user (or other purpose) pack.

 ### init.el